Phineas-bot/NEXUSAI-ENTERPRISES/README.md

 - Every `StorageVirtualNode` mounts a `VirtualDisk` so transfers reserve space before they begin and persist chunk data as it arrives.
 - Disk usage metrics distinguish committed bytes from reserved-but-not-yet-written space, preventing overcommit and enabling smarter placement decisions.
 - Aborted transfers automatically release their reservations, while successful transfers retain their on-disk chunks for later retrieval or replication.

+## Routing & IP Simulation

+- `StorageVirtualNetwork` automatically assigns `10.0.x.y` addresses to nodes and tracks per-link latency and bandwidth metrics.
+- A link-state shortest-path algorithm (Dijkstra) computes end-to-end routes; transfers that lack a route fail fast, and tests can introspect the chosen path via `StorageVirtualNetwork.get_route`.
+- Each chunk traverses every hop in its route, sharing bandwidth per link; excess capacity on one hop immediately advances the chunk to the next hop, so pipelines form naturally.
+- Latency metrics propagate when replica nodes spawn, ensuring new links integrate seamlessly with the routing fabric.